paulrobello/parllama/README.md

 * Added ability to set max context size for Ollama and other providers that support it
 * Limited support for LLamaCpp running in OpenAI Mode.
+* Added ability to cycle through fences in selected chat message and copy to clipboard with `ctrl+shift+c`
 * Added theme selector
 * Varius bug fixes and performance improvements
 * Updated core AI library and dependencies